Skip to Main Content

 Related Professionals

-Parker Poe attorneys provide counseling and other legal services in matters involving privacy, security, benefits and electronic data exchange from the viewpoints of health plans, health care providers and related businesses.
+We provide counseling and other legal services involving privacy, security, benefits, electronic data interchange (EDI), and health information technology from the viewpoints of health plans, health care providers, and related businesses.

-The Health Insurance Portability and Accountability Act (HIPAA) includes numerous provisions affecting health plans, health providers, insurers and businesses in the health care field.
-Attorneys from our employee benefits, health care, employment and corporate practice areas are well-versed in these areas and assist clients in meeting the demands of privacy, security, benefits and electronic data exchange.
+The Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH) include numerous provisions affecting health plans, health providers, insurers, and businesses in the health care field.
+Attorneys from our employee benefits, health care, employment, and corporate teams are well-versed in these areas and assist clients in meeting the demands of privacy, security, benefits, EDI, and health information technology.

 We are actively involved in working with clients and speaking and writing on topics such as:

-• Compliance with HIPAAs privacy requirements as they affect health care information, including preparing employee and patient notices, plan policies and procedures, plan amendments and authorization and other forms
+• Compliance with HIPAA's privacy requirements as they affect health care information for providers and health plans, including preparing employee and patient notices, plan and provider policies and procedures, plan amendments, and HIPAA authorization and other forms.

-• HIPAAs interface with workers compensation, Family and Medical Leave Act (FMLA), Americans with Disabilities Act (ADA) and other state and federal laws
+• HIPAA's interface with workers' compensation, the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and other state and federal laws.

 Related Professionals